dotnet/docs-maui/docs/ios/platform-specifics/index.md

 The following platform-specific functionality is provided for the .NET MAUI `Application` class on iOS:

-- Enabling a `PanGestureRecognizer` in a scrolling view to capture and share the pan gesture with the scrolling view.
+- Enabling a <xref:Microsoft.Maui.Controls.PanGestureRecognizer> in a scrolling view to capture and share the pan gesture with the scrolling view.
 For more information, see [Simultaneous pan gesture recognition on iOS](application-pan-gesture.md).